faroukm2002/Sara7aApp/README.md

 ## Project Overview

-The SarahApp Backend provides core functionalities needed for a messaging platform where users can send and receive anonymous messages.
+The SarahaApp Backend provides core functionalities needed for a messaging platform where users can send and receive anonymous messages.
 It leverages modern technologies such as **Node.js**, **Express.js**, and **MongoDB** for a scalable and efficient backend solution.

 ## Features